 The University has many procedures in place to provide quality assurance throughout the student life cycle.
-Commencing with recruitment and admission the university Admissions Office works very closely with school principals and guidance counsellors to ensure that prospective students are well informed of the range of programmes provided, entry requirements, and special features of the Maynooth curriculum.
-Further information and advice are provided via the web, social media and especially via Open Days, as well as career exhibitions on a national basis.
+Commencing with undergraduate student recruitment and admission the university Admissions Office works very closely with second level schools, colleges of further education and mature students, including school principals, guidance counsellors, subject teachers, parents and guardians and students to ensure that prospective students are well informed of the range of programmes provided, entry requirements, and special features of the Maynooth curriculum.
+Further information and advice are provided via the web, social media, the comprehensive School Visits programme, career exhibitions (local, regional and national) and especially via Open Days.
+The Office also contributes to external career resources including provision of relevant information to key stakeholder publications and websites, e.g. Qualifax, Careers Portal, Careers News and daily updates to the Institute of Guidance Counsellors ezine.
 Through these efforts the threshold for entry to Maynooth programmes has been maintained at a high level even though the numbers of new entrants to the University have increased substantially.